 We’ve never had an end date.
 We just take each year as it comes.
 We could finish tomorrow or they could bury us here.
 I don’t know.

 Are you raising children here?

 Oh yes.
-Goodness, I’ve lost count.
+Goodness, I’ve lost count!
 We’ve got four of our own, but we tend to share PNG-style.
-We have a lot of extras that live in the house with us.
-I think we’re 11 at the moment.
+We have a lot of extra children that live in the house with us.
+I think we’ve got 11 at the moment.

-It depends a lot on how well staffed we are.
+It depends on how well staffed we are.
 If we have enough doctors, then one of us should be out every month or two.
-For MAF flights, we spend what we have and work within our limit.
-But if we had more funding, our operations would be completely different because MAF would bring in patients all the time, we would patrol whenever we needed it, and bring in an aircraft any time.
+In terms of MAF flights we spend what we have and work within our limit, but if we had more funding, our operations would be completely different because MAF would bring in patients all the time.
+We would patrol whenever we needed it and bring in an aircraft any time.
 We have to say no to people continuously.

 We’ll take the emergencies we can do.
 So we’re operating in first gear if you like.
 If the support was there, we might get to second or third gear.
 In PNG you’re still just putting the foundations down.
 You’re not even close to standing the frames up and putting the roof on in terms of a health service.
 It’s very rudimentary.
 Aircraft is not the entire answer, but if we had more funding, we’d certainly be able to get a lot further.
 It’s just the nature of PNG.

 How many babies do you deliver at the hospital here?

 We deliver about 200 babies here a year.
 There’s about 1600 deliveries a year in the bush, so you get some idea of the imbalance.
 Some die.
 We have no data, but we know they’re out there because when we patrol, we hear the stories of women who have died in childbirth.

 You are 50 times more likely to die in childbirth in PNG than you are in the UK & 1 in every 20 babies in PNG die before their 1st birthday – 1 in 40 are newborns (UNICEF)